idlecoders-yt/scramble_text_effect_react_framer/README.md

-# Scramble Text Animation With React and Framer Motion | 2025 Coding Tutorial
+# Scramble Text Animation With React and Framer Motion | IDLECODERS

 #### In this step-by-step guide, you'll learn how to create scramble text animation effect